cellero/Cellero.ConcreteDocs/en/index.md

 ## How?
-Use the menu on the left hand side to select the topic
+Use the menu on the left hand side to select the topic.